Posts

 Before writing this post, I tried installing Cursor from the AUR, but it was not stable enough for me.
 I also did not love the extra Electron dependency, although that was not the main reason I moved away from that method.
 At the time of writing, there is no official Snap release, no official Manjaro or Arch package for Cursor either.

-So this guide uses the AppImage directly from Cursor’s own update endpoint.
+So this guide uses Cursor’s official download API to find the current stable AppImage.
 I usually prefer keeping AppImages under ~/.local/opt and exposing only a small launcher command from ~/.local/bin.

 This keeps the installation local to your user, easy to update, and easy to remove.